 While HGS compares favourably both within its industry and overall, it remains committed to continuing its work to maintain the pay gap and enhance its competitive edge in the contact centre employment market.

-- As part of the new Pay Policy, HGS continues to monitor its job evaluation and pay grades that have been implemented in 2018 to ensure continued fairness and engagement.
+- As part of the new Pay Policy, HGS continues to monitor its job evaluation and pay grades to ensure pay is aligned to the labour market and minimises the potential for pay gaps.

 In the coming financial year, HGS is also committed to: